ferrnnaando/gameserver-setup/README.md

 sudo iptables -P OUTPUT ACCEPT

 # Block the amount of login attempts.
 This can help to mitigate brute-force password attacks and other else.
 Why your VPS should have more than 3 persons on it?
 This is very confusing, bad-practice.
 Just remember to have smart workers that doesnt have to relogin each minute.
 sudo iptables -A INPUT -p tcp --dport 22 -m conntrack --ctstate NEW -m limit --limit 3/min --limit-burst 3 -j ACCEPT

+# You can log denied packets to monitore what's happening.
+sudo iptables -A INPUT -j LOG --log-prefix "IPTABLES-DROP: "

+# You can block specifics IP's
+sudo iptables -A INPUT -s 192.168.1.100 -j DROP

+# And a lot more, but this is more than enough, this can consideer a good firewall configuration
 ```

+### Adittional considerations

+**Consideer using Fail2ban:** *Consider using Fail2ban to protect against brute-force login attempts.
+It can automatically block IP addresses that repeatedly fail login attempts.*